Juesai Chuanfeng Lu: Plot summary

 The story is set in 19th-century China during the Qing dynasty.
 Yang Yan travels to Beijing to reunite with his father Yang Mu, an imperial guard who secretly conspires with the Yuwen family to seize control of a private security company.
 Their plot is exposed by Yang Yan's cousin Qi Shijie and friend Zhang Xiaoyao, leading Yang Yan to leave in disappointment over his father's deceit.

 Pursued by the Mount Heaven Sect for his past offences, Yang Yan sets out to surrender himself.
-Meanwhile, Long Lingzhu is captured by Mount Heaven Sect elders Shi Tianxing and Ding Zhaoming but is rescued by Jiang Haitian's son Jiang Shangyun.
+Meanwhile, Long Lingzhu is captured by Mount Heaven Sect elders Shi Tianxing and Ding Zhaoming but is rescued by Jiang Shangyun, a son of Jiang Haitian and Gu Zhonglian.
 Shi Tianxing's son Shi Qingquan, who had attempted to sexually assault Long Lingzhu, later commits suicide when his crime is exposed, driving his humiliated father to do the same.
-The Mount Heaven Sect is then attacked by the Yuwen family, but manages to fend off the attackers; their acting leader Tang Jiayuan promises that whoever defeats Yuwen Bo, the head of the Yuwen family, will be their sect's next leader.
+The Mount Heaven Sect is then attacked by the Yuwen family, but manages to fend off the attackers; their acting leader, Tang Jiayuan, promises that whoever defeats Yuwen Bo, the head of the Yuwen family, will be the Mount Heaven Sect's next leader.

-As Qing government forces battle anti-Qing rebels and Kazakh tribes in Xinjiang, Yang Yan infiltrates the Qing army camp to assassinate the commander and unexpectedly encounters his father.
-When Yang Mu is betrayed by his followers, he is forced to fight alongside his son against the Qing forces.
-Although the anti-Qing rebels show up to help them, Yang Mu is mortally wounded and dies after reconciling with Yang Yan.
+As Qing government forces battle anti-Qing rebels and Kazakh tribes in Xinjiang, Yang Yan infiltrates the Qing army camp to assassinate the commander and unexpectedly encounters his father Yang Mu.
+After Yang Mu is betrayed by his followers, he is forced to fight alongside his son against the Qing forces.
+Although the anti-Qing rebels show up to help them, Yang Mu is mortally wounded and dies after reconciling with his son.

 Yang Yan and his allies later assault the Yuwen family's base to save Leng Bing'er, who has been captured.
 They emerge victorious, killing Yuwen Bo in battle.
 After being rescued, Leng Bing'er decides to be a Buddhist nun but still joins the anti-Qing rebels.
 In the aftermath, Yang Yan brings Long Lingzhu to her dying grandfather, who entrusts her to his care.
 The Mount Heaven Sect then invites Yang Yan to serve as their leader since he had defeated Yuwen Bo.
 Long Lingzhu declines to follow Yang Yan to Mount Heaven, instead choosing to part ways with him for seven years as a test of their love.